r00khaCk/DRC-BE/README.md

 - [Nginx](https://www.nginx.com/): A high-performance web server and reverse proxy server that excels at serving static content, handling high traffic loads, and efficiently distributing incoming requests to backend servers.

+- [Docker](https://www.docker.com/): Docker is an open-source platform that enables developers to automate application deployment and management using containers.
+Containers are lightweight, isolated environments that package applications and their dependencies, providing consistent and portable execution across different machines.
+Docker offers benefits such as portability, scalability, efficiency, and isolation, making it easier to develop, deploy, and manage applications.

 ### **Crypthub Backend System Flow**

 ![Backend System Diagram](./app/assets/Crypthub-System-Flow.png)